Mediatool user guide

 - Make sure you are on a advertiser organization.
 (Media Agencies and Corporate Groups cannot create their own media plans).

-- Create a new media plan by pressing the + Create plan button in the sidebar.
+- Create a new media plan by pressing the + Create plan button in the sidebar or the Create a plan button on the hub page.

 - Select a plan-building option; Create a new plan or Copy existing plan